 Improve cash flow certainty and eliminate bad debt

-Corcentric MAR goes further than simply ensuring receivables due will be paid on time, the programme enables businesses to eliminate bad debt with a non-recourse agreement.
+Corcentric Managed AR goes further than simply ensuring receivables due will be paid on time, the programme enables businesses to eliminate bad debt with a non-recourse agreement.
 Outsource the risk of payment defaults, without risking responsibility to make up missing payments at a later date.
 Know that cash in now is cash in permanently.

 The certainty of knowing all invoices will be guaranteed paid within a specific timeframe is a huge boost to cash forecasting, allowing CFOs to strategically spend with more confidence.